jaylandro/jaylandro/README.md

 ### Hi there 👋

-Frontend Engineer with strong creative, technical, and enterprise experience.
+🛠 **Frontend Engineer** with strong creative, technical, and enterprise experience.
 Proven teamwork, communication, and leadership skills.
-Committed as both a teacher and a student of ongoing technological progression.
-Let's talk about data visualization libraries, Vue, Angular, React, Observables, MobX, Serverless applications and automation.
-The future is now! 🚀
+Committed as both a _teacher_ and a _student_ of ongoing technological progression.

+💬 Let's talk about...
+- 📊 Data visualization
+- ♿ Accessibility
+- 🔭 Vue
+- 🅰️ Angular
+- :atom_symbol: React
+- 👓 Observables
+- Ⓜ MobX
+- ⚡️ Serverless applications and automation

+**The future is now!** 🚀

 <!--
 **jaylandro/jaylandro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.